 You don’t have access to a computer or even a tablet to use.

 And then, how would you actually build a website?
 I suppose it is possible to use your phone, though I cannot imagine the challenges that would bring.

-Now, some people have access to library computers or a very accomodating friend.
+Now, some people have access to library computers or a very accommodating friend.
 That would work for a temporary solution.
 But the truth is, you need to have a computer.
 I know some use their tablets.
-Not as challenging as the smart phone but not easy, I’m sure.
+Not as challenging as the smartphone, but not easy, I’m sure.

 For an inexpensive option, the smaller Chromebooks are quite easy to use.
 I found this one today on Amazon for about $200.

 You can sometimes find them a bit less, too.
 Yes, I know $200 might seem like a month’s supply of food.
 Again, if you don’t have it and cannot borrow a computer to use, you might need to raise some money first.

 You can’t find a few hours each week.

 Time might be premium in your life.
 If you have 4 kids and 3 jobs, you might not be able to find even 5 hours a week.
 I understand.
 But if you cannot find time to devote to the training and also to building your site, doing research, etc, you will not succeed.

 Think of it like making bread.
 It takes time to mix the ingredients and allow the bread to rise.
 In fact, most types need 2 rises.
 Then they need to be baked before they can be enjoyed.
 Unless you are at the store in the bakery aisle, there is no 5-minute yeast bread.

 Affiliate marketing is like that.
 You need to learn how to do the work and take the time to actually do it.
 That wonderful first bite will come, but not until the bread has risen and baked.